artcogsys/CMS/README.md

 * Abstract as much as possible to enable use of other libraries
 * Add support for multiple agents in life-long learning setting
 * Generate full documentation on the fly using Sphinx/Read the Docs
-* Add support for multiple optimizers in Trainer and multiple models in Tester
 * Move basic datasets to version testing; keep core codebase as clean as possible, e.g. by moving part of this code to specific test cases
 * Create agents that have train and test modes; but how to best support multiagent.